Minerva-Servers/vwep/README.md

 1. **Download the VWEP base**: Place the `vwep` folder in your `addons` directory within Garry's Mod.
 2. **Create a new weapon**: Use the provided template below to create your own weapon file.

+## Additional Console Commands

+- **vwep_print_ammonames**: Prints all Ammo Types registered on the server, useful for SWEP.Primary.Ammo

 ## Example Weapon: USP Match Pistol

 Here’s an example of a weapon script using the Vanguard Weapon Base.
 Save this as `vwep_usp.lua` in your `lua/weapons/` directory, or if you are running this for a gamemode, put the weapon within the `*your gamemode*/entities/weapons/` directory.